OREOcube: Spacecraft description

 Samples to be exposed include amino acids, sugars, small N-heterocycles, nucleobases, polycyclic aromatic hydrocarbons (PAH), redox molecules, and organosulfur compounds.
 The project examine photodissociation reaction rates, mechanisms, products and degradation of the organic molecules in the astrobiological context.

-The project is being developed by the ESA with collaboration with NASA's Exploration Systems Mission Directorate (ESMD) for a launch in 2016.
+The project is currently being developed by the ESA with collaboration with NASA's Exploration Systems Mission Directorate (ESMD) however no official launch date has yet been set.